 August signals the end of summer.
 And what's even bigger: the start of school.
-Some kids will be hoofing it to school for the first time in 2016, and we want them to take every precaution they can against distracted drivers.
+Some kids will be hoofing it to school for the first time this year, and we want them to take every precaution they can against distracted drivers.
 Because back to school time means that school zone accidents spike.

-There are more cars are on the roadways and more children on the sidewalks.
+There are more cars on the roadways and more children on the sidewalks.
 You don't have to be a math wiz to realize that this increases the chances for collisions.
-This blog post aims to explore some of the misconceptions and statistics related to pedestrian accidents in school zones the United States.
+Let's explore some of the misconceptions and statistics related to pedestrian accidents in school zones the United States.

-Maybe that’s due to the fact that a 2009 study from Safe Kids USA showed that one in six drivers in school zones is driving distracted.
-Almost 17% of all drivers in school zones are putting kids at risk of a school zone accidents and potentially devastating injuries.
+Maybe that’s due to the fact that a 2009 study from Safe Kids USA showed that one-in-six drivers in school zones is driving distracted.
+Almost 17 percent of all drivers in school zones are putting kids at risk of a school zone accidents and potentially devastating injuries.
 School zones are one of the most dangerous places for a distracted driver, if not the most.

 Additional studies have showed that the effects of distracted driving are relatively similar to those exhibited by drunk drivers.
 This means that those drivers are acting about as reckless as drunk drivers in marked zones designated for children to cross.